Fauna Details

 A CHARACTER OF A DIFFERENT COLOUR

-They regulate their temperature by turning into a darker colour to absorb more
+They regulate their body temperature by darkening to absorb

 THE COLOUR OF LOVE

-emotional character.
-It can change its colour as it progresses from relaxed to
+character.
+Its colouring can shift as it moves from a relaxed state to one of

 FOOD